tensorflow/community/rfcs/20201221-tfmot-compression-api.md

   def add_training_weight(
       self, *args, **kwargs):
-    """Add training weight for the training model.
-This method is called from `init_training_weights`.
+    """Add a training weight for the compressible weight.

+    When this method is called from the `init_training_weights`, this adds a training weights for the pretrained_weight that is the input of the `init_training_weights`.

     Args:
       *args, **kwargs: args and kwargs for training_model.add_weight.